University_

 2. Eligibility

 a.
-Applicants must be an academic affiliate in a fixed term or continuing position employed at the University of Sydney by the Faculty of Arts and Social Sciences.
+Applicants must be an academic affiliate in a fixed term or continuing position employed at the University of Sydney by the Faculty of Arts and Social Sciences at the time of scholarship application closing date.

 b.
 Applicants must conduct research in Sexology.